William-hard/testDevExtreme/README.md

 ![DataGrid with validated unchanged cells](/data-grid-validate-unchanged-cells.png)

-If you want to validate unchanged cells after DataGrid is loaded, you can call the `validateVisibleRows` function in the [onContentReady](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onContentReady) event handler.
+If you want to validate unchanged cells after DataGrid is loaded, call the `validateVisibleRows` function in the [onContentReady](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onContentReady) event handler.

 ## Files to Review